-On 7 June 2017, Italy also signed the MLI, which entered into force on 1 July 2018.
-However, Italy has still to ratify this multilateral instrument, therefore it has not yet become effective with respect to the tax treaties with Italy that are currently in force.
+On 7 June 2017, Italy signed the MLI, which entered into force on 1 July 2018.
+However, Italy has still to ratify it; therefore, it has not yet become effective in respect of the tax treaties with Italy that are currently in force.

-From the perspective of cross-border real estate investments, Article 13 of the OECD Model Tax Convention deals with the taxation of gains both from the alienation of immovable properties and from shares in real estate entities.123 Under that Article, gains both from shares and from properties are taxable in the state where the properties are located (if certain requirements are met).
+From the perspective of cross-border real estate investments, Article 13 of the OECD Model Tax Convention deals with the taxation of gains from both the alienation of immovable properties and shares in real estate entities.107 Under that Article, gains from both shares and properties are taxable in the state where the properties are located (if certain requirements are met).

-In particular, under Paragraph 4, as amended, based on the Base Erosion and Profit Shifting Project Action 6, gains derived by a resident of a contracting state from the alienation of shares or comparable interests (e.g., interests in a partnership or trust) may be taxed in the other contracting state (e.g., Italy) if, at any time during the 365 days preceding the alienation, these shares or comparable interests derived more than 50 per cent of their value directly or indirectly from real estate properties situated in that other state (e.g., Italy).
+Under Paragraph 4, gains derived by a resident of a contracting state from the alienation of shares or comparable interests (e.g., interests in a partnership or trust) may be taxed in the other contracting state (e.g., Italy) if, at any time during the 365 days preceding the alienation, these shares or comparable interests derived more than 50 per cent of their value directly or indirectly from real estate properties situated in that other state (e.g., Italy).

 The tax treaties currently in force with Italy, as a rule, do not include a clause based on Article 13, Paragraph 4 of the OECD Model Tax Convention, with a few exceptions.

-Article 9 of the MLI addresses the real estate clause set out in Article 13, Paragraph 4 of the OECD Model Tax Convention, strengthening the application of that rule at international level with respect to the tax treaties that already include that rule.
+Article 9 of the MLI addresses the real estate clause set out in Article 13, Paragraph 4 of the OECD Model Tax Convention, strengthening the application of that rule at an international level in respect of the tax treaties that already include that rule.

 Furthermore, Article 9, Paragraph 3 allows a state to introduce the following provision into a tax treaty: